Katajanokka: Other building history

 A number of brick warehouses were built in the harbour area.
 The neighbouring residential area, the "old side" of Katajanokka, was mostly built during one decade in the early 20th century.
 The buildings in the area form a rare harmonious Art Nouveau architectural entity.
 For example the architects Gesellius, Lindgren, Saarinen designed three of the houses: the first to be completed was the Tallberg house, whose design was the trio's first competition victory.
+Katajanokka started becoming a residential area for the wealthy population, especially merchants and government officials.

+Many corporate head offices were located near the harbour, such as the head office of the Kesko group (1939) and an office of Paulig.
+Warehouses were built for the Cooperative Wholesales Store and for the Central Finnish Cooperative Society.
+The Paulig coffee roastery advanced the food industry in the area.
+It was founded in 1904 and stayed in business until the late 1960s.

+In the 1930s there was a suggestion to build a bridge from Katajanokka to Korkeasaari.
+There was also a suggestion to fill in the Katajanokka canal.

 Rebuilding of a couple of houses destroyed in World War II or unbuilt lots has been done in accordance with the historical surroundings.

 On the western side of Katajanokka is the Stora Enso headquarters designed by the academic Alvar Aalto (1962), a building clad in white marble, inspired by Italian renaissance palaces.
 It is visible as an ending to the Pohjoisesplanadi street from the Market Square, although a distinctive feature of the building is that it sort of lacks a frontal facade.
 The decorative red brick Norrmén house built in 1897 had been demolished to make room for Aalto's building.
 There has been intense debate for several decades about whether Aalto's building fits in with the Market Square milieu and the cityscape dominated by the Uspenski Cathedral.
 When a white office building for the use of the development assistance department of the Ministry of Foreign Affairs was built near Aalto's building in 1993, the buildings have been seen as supporting each other and forming their own clear-bordered architectural entity.

 In 1913 the so-called Chapel of Peace was built at the lot of the Uspenski Cathedral to commemorate the 100th anniversary of the Treaty of Fredrikshamn.
 It was seen as a symbol of Russian oppression and in 1919 nationalistic students covered it with tar.
 It was impossible to get the tar off the rock surface, so the building was dismantled.
+In the 1960s an air raid shelter was built underneath the Uspenski Cathedral.